kercre123/wire-prod-pod/README.md

 (if it asks for a password, enter it)

-4. Once that has completed, go to [http://escapepod:8080](http://escapepod:8080) in a browser and click on `Set up wire-pod (API keys, STT service, etc)`.
+2. Once that has completed, go to [http://escapepod:8080](http://escapepod:8080) in a browser and click on `Set up wire-pod (API keys, STT service, etc)`.
 From there, follow the instructions.
-It should then be set up and voice commands should now work on Vector.
+It should then be set up.

 #### Option three: Windows 10/11 via WSL